JackTheSpades/SpriteToolSuperDelux/README.md

   -s16 <base s16>         Specify s16 file to be used as a base for <romname>.s16
                           Do not use <romname>.xxx as an argument as the file will be overwriten

-  --onepatch                   Applies all sprites into a single big path (Default value: false) --stdincludes <includepath>  Specify a text file with a list of search paths for asar (Default value: "<empty>") --stddefines <definepath>    Specify a text file with a list of defines for asar (Default value: "<empty>") --exerel                     Resolve list.txt and ssc/mw2/mwt/s16 paths relative to the executable rather than the ROM
+  --onepatch                   Applies all sprites into a single big patch (Default value: false) --stdincludes <includepath>  Specify a text file with a list of search paths for asar (Default value: "<empty>") --stddefines <definepath>    Specify a text file with a list of defines for asar (Default value: "<empty>") --exerel                     Resolve list.txt and ssc/mw2/mwt/s16 paths relative to the executable rather than the ROM